-Claims processes can vary from one insurer to another, but as a general rule they all follow the same clear steps to making a claim:
+Claims processes can vary from one insurer to another, but as a general rule:

-- Contact the insurance provider to make them aware you want to make a claim
+- Contact the insurer to make them aware you wish to make a claim

-- Receive the claim pack in the post or by email
+- Receive the claim pack in the post or via email

-- Fill in the required details and provide required documentation – (Death certificate, claim form, policy document)
+- Fill in the required details and provide the required documentation; death certificate, claim form, policy document

-- The insurer usually requires original copies of these documents, so send it by registered post to avoid any losses
+- The insurer usually requires original copies of these documents, send them by registered post to avoid any losses

 - Receive payment either directly or as part of the deceased’s estate.